jjermany/plex-notifier/README.md

 - ✅ Users can unsubscribe globally or per-show (Beta)
 - 🔐 Optional HTTP Basic Auth for admin access
 - 📄 Per-user logs stored locally for review (Beta)
+- ♻️ Skips duplicate notifications by tracking each user's last 200 alerts
 - 🐳 Runs cleanly in Docker with Unraid support

 ---